bob17444/Cogent/docs/ai_optimizations.md

 # AI-Centric Optimizations in Cogent

-## Overview
+## Overview (as of September 21, 2025)

 Cogent is an AI-native programming language and interpreter, designed from the ground up to empower AI agents to reason, optimize, and evolve code.
+The language is robust for describing goals, processes, and types, and is being extended to support UI/data model primitives for agent-driven application development.
 This document provides a comprehensive reference for the AI-centric optimizations embedded in the Cogent language, runtime, and development workflow.
 It is intended for both AI agents and human collaborators.

 ---